 This is why we incorporated atlasGO as a Benefit Corporation.
-In the United States, a benefit corporation is a type of for-profit corporate entity that includes a positive impact on society, workers, the community and the environment in addition to profit as its legally defined goals.
-That means that we as directors and officers are operating atlasGO with the same authority as in a traditional corporation, but are required to consider the impact of our decisions not only on shareholders but also on society and the environment.
+In the United States, a benefit corporation is a type of for-profit corporate entity that includes a positive impact on society, workers, the community, and the environment in addition to profit as its legally defined goals.
+That means that we, as directors and officers,s are operating atlasGO with the same authority as in a traditional corporation but are required to consider the impact of our decisions on shareholders and society, and the environment.
 We are grateful that our investors supported us in this decision and saw the potential of being at the forefront of a growing movement that includes highly respected companies such as Patagonia and recently saw its first IPO.
-We expect other advantages from this decision and encourage other startups and established businesses in becoming a Benefit Corporation to not bend under the pressure of pure profit-maximization and takeovers by investors without a mission and vision fit.
+We expect other advantages from this decision and encourage other startups and established businesses to become a Benefit Corporation to not bend under the pressure of pure profit-maximization and takeovers by investors without a mission and vision fit.

-To further back-up your ambitions of being a socially conscious business, you can get certified.
+To further back up your ambitions of being a socially conscious business, you can get certified.
 The B Corp certification is to business what a Fair Trade certification is to coffee or USDA Organic certification is to milk.
-B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous standards of social and environmental performance, accountability, and transparency.
+B Corps are for-profit companies certified by the nonprofit B Lab to meet rigorous social and environmental performance, accountability, and transparency standards.
 Today, there is a growing community of more than 2,100 Certified B Corps from 50 countries and over 130 industries working together towards redefining success in business.

 - Our third suggestion is to become a certified B Corp.

 Last but not least, it is important to notice that good intentions do not guarantee a good outcome, which brings us to impact measurement.
 As an entrepreneur, you are usually very confident that everyone will love your product.
 It’s even crazier with social entrepreneurs.
-We believe that everyone will love our product and it will certainly help to solve a social or environmental issue.
+We believe that everyone will love our product and help solve a social or environmental issue.
 You can be right or wrong with one or both assumptions!
 As an example, we carved our social impact model around the overall goal to develop a community where engaged runners, nonprofits, and corporations join forces to create positive awareness around social & environmental issues and to accelerate impactful change.
-In more detail, we set ourselves KPIs for different impact goals we have with atlasGO, as an example to increase the amount of funding available for a cause by incentivizing corporations and runners to give more.
+In more detail, we set ourselves KPIs for different impact goals we have with atlasGO, as an example, to increase the amount of funding available for a cause by incentivizing corporations and runners to give more.
 We might be wrong with this and actually create a barrier between nonprofits and corporations!
-The important point is to look into both, business-related KPIs and impact related KPIs.
+The important point is to look into both business-related KPIs and impact-related KPIs.
 The business-related KPIs are easy.
-If no one likes your product, you won’t generate enough revenue and you will be out of business.
-It’s harder with impact related KPIs so it’s even more important to look into possible negative impact you don’t have intended by talking to your partners and customers on a regular basis.
+If no one likes your product, you won’t generate enough revenue, and you will be out of business.
+It’s harder with impact-related KPIs, so it’s even more important to look into possible negative impacts you don’t have intended by talking to your partners and customers on a regular basis.